 TRUE.
 In the semiconductor industry, innovation never stops.
-That's why we're already developing a next-generation EUV platform that increases the numerical aperture (NA) from 0.33 to 0.55.
+That's why we're building a next-generation EUV platform that increases the numerical aperture (NA) from 0.33 to 0.55.
 This means that the optics systems in the new machines will allow light with larger angles of incidence to hit the wafer, giving the system a higher resolution.

 The EUV 0.55 NA platform, called EXE, is well on its way to production – we're planning the first shipments of these machines to customers for R&D purposes by the end of 2023, and we expect them to be used in high-volume manufacturing by 2025.

 Only engineers work at ASML.

 FALSE.
 It's true that you'll find thousands of engineers working for ASML around the world, but it takes more than just engineers to push technology to new limits every day.
 What we do requires diverse perspectives and skillsets – from R&D and Manufacturing, to Sourcing & Supply Chain, Customer Support, and support functions.
 Each team plays an integral part in the innovation and production process.
 Engineers and non-engineers work together, side by side, to reach the best possible outcome in any part of our organization.